JeffML/eco.json.tooling/README.md

 # eco.json.tooling

-These are command-line tools can be used to prepare pull requests for eco.json.
-Steps have to be executed in the order outlined below.
+The generatePullRequest.js file is a command-line tool that can be used to prepare pull requests for eco.json.
+First, run `yarn install`, then subsequently you can run `node generatePullRequest.js`.

+There are several steps to the process, and at each step the tool will explain what the step is and give an option to continue or stop.

 ## Generate merge data for pull request
 ### incoming data